vanshuwjoshi/Kaggle-Playground-S4E11/EDA-notes.md

 - Lesser the study satisfaction, higher the percentage of being depressed.
 - Majority of the students who have given 4 or less on study satisfaction are depressed.

 ### 10. Job Satisfaction

 - 27000 missing values.
 - Same trend as study satisfaction, lesser the job satisfaction, higher the percentage of being depressed.

+### 11. Sleep Duration

+- No null values.
+- Need to clean this column, then visualize
+- Highest number of depressed people have less than 5 hours of sleep.

+### 12. Dietary Habits
+- 4 null values (can remove them if they are not "depressed").
+- Clean the column as well to visualize better.
+- "More Healthy" -> "Healthy" and so on
+- Unhealthy habits in diet may lead to high chance of depression.

+### 13.